Nrapendra786/springboot-salesforce-account-demo/README.md

 # Demo Project developed using Java, SpringBoot, Apache Kafka and Salesforce Cloud

-Prerequisites: Java 17 and Docker must be installed in the system.
+Prerequisites: Docker must be installed in the system.

 Before starting to use this project, please create a Salesforce account.
 After that, create a new connected app and save the following parameters from Salesforce.com in environment variables:
 1) Username